At Stake: Securing Your Trees

 - Use two 2-inch wooden poles and anchor them in the ground about 2 feet deep.
 The stakes should be short enough to avoid extending into the canopy.

-- Place the stakes in undisturbed soil at least 6 inches from the trunk so they don’t damage the tree’s young roots.
+- Place the stakes in undisturbed soil outside of the rootball so they don’t damage the tree’s young roots.

 - Use smooth and broad material to fasten the trunk to the stakes so it doesn’t harm the bark.
 Landscapers often use a heavy wire covered with a piece of soft garden hose where the wire touches the tree.
 Any material made from elastic webbing or garden tape, cloth, or rubber will do for smaller trees.